 Another main benefit of adsense based sites is that that they work with almost every niche except gambling and porn niche.
 Unlike affiliate based site, where there should be a market to promote the product, this is not required with adsense based sites.

-Even if you get rejected by Adsense, there are still lot of advertisers where you can apply.
-Below are few alternate options:
+Even if you get rejected by Adsense, there are still a lot of advertisers where you can apply.
+Below are a few alternate options:

 Adsense like sites pays like a regular 9-5 job.
 Many bloggers earn even more than their usual day job.
 The extra money you earn from blogging can be used to reinvest in some other blogging projects.
 You can travel and even work from remote locations without worrying about your projects.
 Become a remote blogger and get to work when and where you want – or travel while blogging!

 You just need to add fresh content and monitor your sites and that can be done just by having an internet connection.
 No need to ask for leave from your boss, or justify your skills for a pay hike.
 Just set up your own online business and you can be your own boss in no time!!!

 Adsense based sites, however, suffer from some drawbacks too.
 Some bloggers add too many ads in a bid to earn more money from it.
 Adding more ads not only will reduce your income but will also impact user experience and badly hit the bounce rate.